profiq/docgen/README.md

 1. To set your OpenAI API key, go to `Preferences > Tools  > Docgen`
 2. Enter your API key in the provided input field and click 'Apply'
-3. Set your keyboard shortcut: go to `Preferences > Keymap` and look for `Plugins > Docgen > Generate docstring`
+3. Set your keyboard shortcut: go to `Preferences > Keymap` and look for `Plugins > Docgen > Generate Docstring`

 Usage
 -----

 1. Right-click on the function you want to generate documentation for
-2. Choose `Generate docstring` from the context menu
+2. Choose `Generate Docstring` from the context menu
 3. Wait for the OpenAI model to generate the documentation
 4. The generated documentation will be displayed in a popup window
 5. Click `Insert` to add the documentation to your Python function